jackjliew/ai-openscale/connect-azureml.md

 {:codeblock: .codeblock}
 {:screen: .screen}

-# Specifying a Microsoft Azure ML service instance
+# Specifying a Microsoft Azure ML Studio instance
 {: #connect-azure}

-Your first step in the {{site.data.keyword.aios_short}} tool is to specify a Microsoft Azure ML service instance.
-Your Azure ML service instance is where you store your AI models and deployments.
+Your first step in the {{site.data.keyword.aios_short}} tool is to specify a Microsoft Azure ML Studio instance.
+Your Azure ML Studio instance is where you store your AI models and deployments.
 {: shortdesc}

-## Connect your Azure ML Studio service instance
+## Connect your Azure ML Studio instance
 {: #ca-connect}

-{{site.data.keyword.aios_short}} connects to AI models and deployments in a Azure ML Studio service instance.
+{{site.data.keyword.aios_short}} connects to AI models and deployments in a Azure ML Studio instance.

 1. From the home page of the {{site.data.keyword.aios_short}} tool, click **Begin**.